 Fire Danger Season

-The Fire Danger Season in the Mount Lofty Ranges begins each year on December 1 and lasts until April 30 (subject to CFS changes due to weather conditions).
+The Fire Danger Season in the Mount Lofty Ranges Fire Ban District begins on 1 December 2016 lasts until April 30 2017.

 Sheoak Road Strategic Fire Break

-The strategic fire break - a 3.2 kilometre section of Sheoak Road, east of Pony Ridge Road has been established by selectively thinning vegetation, control burns in areas and extensive brush cutting.
+The strategic fire break - a 3.2 kilometre section of Sheoak Road, east of Pony Ridge Road has been established by selectively thinning vegetation, controlling weeds, control burns and extensive brush cutting.

 The roadside now appears 'more open' - sight lines for motorists have been improved and grassy fuels have been reduced in height through brush cutting.
-Council plans to complete additional clearing and weed control works during autumn.
+Council is committed to on-going maintenance, including sensitive weed control in remnant native vegetation.

 The work has been undertaken in accordance with approvals under the Environment Protection and Biodiversity Conservation Act 1999, and the 'Sheoak Road Vegetation Management Plan, August 2008' approved under the Native Vegetation Act 1991.